Emotional Support for Mesothelioma Explained

 - Informational Support Groups: When patients are asked what causes them stress, one of the common answers is a lack of reliable and timely information.
 Information support groups can help fill that knowledge gap.
 These groups are led by professional facilitators who are trained to provide cancer-related information.
 Facilitators often invite experts (counselors, doctors, radiologists, etc.) to ensure patients receive the most accurate information.

 Today, you can find support groups online, opening up the option to people who are shy or unable to travel.
 It also enables the participants the opportunity to reflect on what was said in the group session and then give more thoughtful answers at a later time.

 Like the other types of support, religious or faith-based support can take different styles.
 It could be as simple as members of your faith community bringing prepared meals and staying to pray and talk with you about how you are coping.
-Or you could participate in a group session with a religious lean.
+Or you could participate in a group session with a religious focus.

 Diseases like mesothelioma can draw out all sorts of questions about faith and fairness.
 Speaking with your pastor, rabbi, imam or spiritual counselor to find the balance between the spiritual and physical, and wrestle with any questions of faith that come up.

 Seeking Emotional Support for Mesothelioma

 If you need emotional support, do not hesitate to ask for it.
 It is not a sign of weakness if you are unable to do this alone.
 Many cancer centers offer in-house emotional support as part of treatment.
 So if you need help, contact your cancer center or speak with our Patient Advocates for more support options.